 Being Autonomous Yet Part Of A Couple

-Personal Identity & Shared Identity As A Couple Being there for each other, having shared experiences, are important.
+Personal Identity & Shared Identity As A Couple Being there for each other, having shared experiences, may matter to us.
 What independence and coupledom means may differ between us and our partner, and there may be a dance between both of us - one of us being emotionally avoidant, the other emotionally dependent (where one of us may do the pushing and pursuing, and the other one - the pulling away and distancing).
-Expectations may be different and we may want to be clear about defining our own privacy, personal life and space needs.
+Expectations may be different and we may want to be clear about defining our own privacy, personal life and space needs alongside our differences as a couple.
 All of us have an optimal space preference, which fluctuates.
-Identifying and communicating this with our partner can support us, so we feel less squashed or suffocated, enmeshed, and intimacy flourishes.
+Identifying and communicating this with our partner can support us, so we feel less squashed or suffocated, engulfed, enmeshed, and intimacy flourishes.
 In the times together (or apart), knowing we are loved and emotionally held, and that this is reciprocated, is usually of prime importance, as is retaining our own individuality and control.
 It may be important for us to know that love doesn't mean loss of us or our partner, that we are safe.
 These origins may come deep from our old wounds.
-Free from feeIing needy or like a victim or martyr, we may also want be able to be able to risk our vulnerability, yet be empowered.
+Free from feeling needy or like a victim or martyr, we may also want be able to be able to risk our vulnerability, yet be empowered.
 How to connect, disconnect and reconnect in ways we feel comfortable may be important for us.
-The relationship counselling or marriage counselling can look at what your own identity means for you in your relationship or marriage and how this may affect any fear of commitment, fear of rejection.
+The relationship counselling or marriage counselling can look at what your own identity, own autonomy means for you in your relationship or marriage and how this may affect any fear of commitment, fear of rejection.
 Exploring our identity may also be important in the therapy.

 Challenges It may be challenging to appreciate what we as a couple have in common, as well as our differences (feelings, thoughts, beliefs, assumptions, interpretations, expectations, relating states, etc.).
 Believing that our partner completes us, as if they are our "other half", can lead to enmeshment or a merging with our partner, struggles with our separateness and personal boundaries - what's mine, theirs and ours.
 Challenges may include how to be in a loving, intimate, fulfilling relationship, where there is mutual empathy, without denying our needs, being either too remote or overly needy - demanding of others' attention and time (being overly "clingy"), or how to give of ourself, yet remain empowered, where there is space for me, you and us as a couple.
 Being strong, emotionally connected, without forsaking ourselves, grounded, taking responsibility and care for ourselves, empowered and different in our separateness, so we don't have to forego ourselves, worry about losing or upsetting our partner, may be important, so we don't lose our personal freedom.
-Further challenges may be how to have a clear sense of who we are - holding on to this, in touch with our own difference, being able to tolerate our own discomfort, aloneness and loneliness, connections, disconnections, reconnections, soothe us (less dependent on our partner doing this for us), being less reactive to our partner's reactivity.
+Further challenges may be how to have a clear sense of who we are - holding on to this, in touch with our own difference, being able to tolerate our own discomfort, aloneness and loneliness, connections, disconnections, reconnections, soothe ourselves (not dependent on our partner doing this for us), being less reactive to our partner's reactivity.
 Being our self, individuated, and being with our partner, them too in in their separateness, individuation can be challenging.
-We may believe that if we individuate, we have to separate as a couple and no longer be together.
+We may believe that if we individuate, we have to separate as a couple and no longer be together (see also Being Autonomous Yet Part Of A Couple).
 Some may worry that if we are so separate as a couple, we may end up in living parallel lives.
 Spontaneity may also be a concern.
-The art of compromise may be another challenge.
+The art of compromise, pulling together each other's best interest yet with our own free will remaining intact may be another challenge.
 Marriage counselling and relationship psychotherapy can support you with your own struggles around these issues, including any commitment issues, worries about how to deal with rejection or our fear of love.
-We may also look at how loyalty and duty have their proper place, but do not become a straight jacket restricting us to flourish, be secure with both intimacy and autonomy, in our own authority.
+We may also look at how loyalty and duty have their proper place, but do not become a straight jacket restricting us to flourish (where balance of dependence, independence, what is shared may be important), be secure with both intimacy and autonomy in our own authority.

 Relationship Counselling London, Pre-Marriage Counselling, Premarital Counselling, Commitment Therapy - fear of relationships, fear of marriage